Garg17a/Email_Validation_Project/README.md

 <-->  This code aims to provide a basic level of validation for an email address.
 However, it's important to note that email validation can be much more complex due to the various formatting rules and domain-specific checks involved.
 Additionally, this code doesn't handle edge cases and internationalized email addresses, which might have special characters or non-ASCII characters.

+-> Tech Stack Used - Python

+-> Software Used - Visual Studio Code